joejcollins/rhapsody-angel/queens/2022-yasmin.md

 ## 2022 Marked Queen

+Make 4 frames and clear the super.

+2022-07-23 Saw eggs and brood, didn't see the queen no signs of swarming.
+They don't appear to be working the super, with another 4 frames to make them into 10 x 10 they could be squeezed on to the brood boxes.

 2022-07-16 Found and marked the queen.
 There no signs of swarming but the single brood box was looking cramped, so we put them on double brood.

 2022-07-12 Removed the cleared super.